 - Nurture past candidates.
 Someone who declined your offer last year may be ready to reconsider.
 Keep the relationship warm with periodic, genuine touchpoints - not automated drip campaigns.

 This approach requires discipline, but it transforms passive sourcing from a scramble into a repeatable system.
 When you need to fill a critical role, the candidates are already in your pipeline, pre-qualified, and familiar with your team.
-For a comprehensive overview of how sourcing fits into the broader recruiting process, revisit our guide on sourcing in recruitment.
+For a full overview of how sourcing fits into the broader recruiting process, revisit our guide on sourcing in recruitment.

 What Mistakes Kill Passive Sourcing Results?